Amsterdam Travel Guide: Attractions and Places to Eat and Stay

 Nieuwe Spiegelstraat 54, 1017 DG Amsterdam, Netherlands

 Do you sometimes feel like you want to eat something small, yet nutritious and delicious?
 Something that is hearty and warm, but not a regular snack… Soup en Zo – Spiegel knows exactly what you mean.
 With three locations in the center of Amsterdam (Spiegelstraat is one of them), it serves fresh soups and salads.
-There is barely a line here to order the food.
-Moreover, you can take a quick break and eat inside or get the food to go.
 Vegans are also welcomed at Soup en Zo.

 Reestraat 8, 1016 DN Amsterdam, Netherlands

-Contrary to simple and affordable Soup en Zo, Jansz. is a high-end restaurant in the Jordaan.
-As you could expect, everything from food to restaurant’s rooms is elegant and tasteful.
-Classic is a staple here.
-Therefore, you can count on classic dishes with a modern twist when dining at Jansz.
+Contrary to the simple and affordable Soup en Zo, Jansz is a high-end restaurant in the Jordaan district.
+As you could expect, everything from food to the restaurant’s rooms are elegant and tasteful.
+Classic with a modern twist is a staple here.

 Moeders